-In a letter dated June 12, 2024, comments were requested from the Maryland Department of Transportation, State Highway Administration (SHA), the Prince George's County Department of Public Works and Transportation (DPW&T), and DPIE to determine if reservation along the property's frontage of US 301 was desirable.
+In a letter dated June 12, 2024, staff requested comments from the Maryland Department of Transportation, State Highway Administration (SHA), the Prince George's County Department of Public Works and Transportation (DPW&T), and DPIE to determine if reservation along the property's frontage of US 301 was desirable.
 In response, all agencies confirmed that a reservation was desirable.
-In addition, the Prince George's County Executive's office and the Prince George's County District Council were contacted to solicit their comments.
-On August 7, 2024, Prince George's County Planning Department staff met with the Assistant Deputy Chief Administrative Officer for Economic Development, who confirmed that the Prince George's County Executive's office is in favor of reservation.
-No response was received from the District Council, but any such response will be included in the record of this case if received prior to adoption of the Resolution memorializing the Planning Board's decision.
-As the operating agency, SHA confirmed their desire to place the property in reservation.
+In addition, staff contacted the Prince George's County Executive's office and the Prince George's County District Council to solicit their comments.
+On August 7, 2024, staff met with the Assistant Deputy Chief Administrative Officer for Economic Development, who confirmed that the Prince George's County Executive's office is in favor of reservation.
+At the time of the writing of this technical staff report, staff has not yet received a response from the District Council, but any such response will be included in the record of this case if received prior to adoption of the Resolution memorializing the Planning Board's decision.
+As the operating agency, SHA has confirmed their desire to place the property in reservation.
 On August 27, 2024, SHA indicated via email (Rogers to Daniels, incorporated by reference herein) the area of the parcel to be reserved as well as an estimate of the time required to complete the acquisition.
 SHA's comments are listed below: